 Teams may also register for additional weekend tournaments to play more games.

 Travel teams play league games vs. teams from adjacent cities.
 We typically place team in the Gopher State Baseball League (GSBL) (administered by Minnesota Youth Athletic Service (MYAS).)

 The following terms and definitions have been comprised through the experience and research of the MYAS Baseball Staff and are the league/division standards for levels of play.

 AAA - The highest competitive level - typically the top team from a traveling baseball association.

 AA - The intermediate level of play.
 The AA level is intended for teams from baseball associations that have already provided teams at the AAA level.

 A - The developmental level of traveling baseball.
 The A level is often used to place teams who are building baseball mechanics and preparing for a higher level of play.

-Players are placed on teams without regard for city of residence.
-Players not selected for a traveling team are invited to play in our house-league program.
-Every youth ages 13 to 15 interested in playing baseball is offered a spot on either a traveling or house league team.
+Players not selected for a traveling team are invited to play in our Community league program.
+Every player age 13 to 15 is offered a spot on either a traveling or community house league team.